 I love quiet moments and cozy evenings at home with my family.
-My closet overflows with stripes, polka dots, dark blue jeans, ballet flats, soft sweaters and Fossil watches.
+My closet tells a two-sided story of stripes, polka dots and ballet flats, constrasted with western boots, Wrangler jeans and flannel plaid shirts.
 I love red wine, cider beer, Downton Abbey, Anne of Green Gables and books I can hold in my hands.
-I own all seven seasons of The Golden Girls and watch them to fall asleep at night.
 I love our church, and listening to the Cageless Birds station on Pandora.
-It seems I hardly ever use my phone for talking but instead for Instagram, Pinterest, Facebook, podcasts and Audible.
+It seems I hardly ever use my phone for talking but instead for podcasts and Audible.
 I love to see family and friends face-to-face, but relish Skype calls in between real life hugs and Voxer conversations with my best friends.

 I am a mix of classic and modern; a little of then and a bit of now.
 My heart sings for the things that last like large leather albums and small silver frames but I adore digital downloads and Netflix.
-I love vintage design and modern technology; all things Apple, Nike, Nikon, Banana Republic, JCrew and Pottery Barn.
+I love vintage design and modern technology; all things Apple, Nike, Nikon, Banana Republic, Duluth, JCrew, Carhartt, Pottery Barn and vintage Farmhouse.
 I love printed books I can turn the pages of and digital ones I can swipe through.
-I read To Kill a Mockingbird every summer and feel sad every January when I put away the Christmas decorations.
+I read To Kill a Mockingbird every summer and feel a little sad every January when I put away the Christmas decorations.
 Black and white movies are my favorite.
 If it stars Audrey Hepburn or Cary Grant I’ve seen it and adore it.
 I take more photos with my iPhone than my fancy expensive camera.
 I love bright happy colors, but black and white photographs leave an imprint on my soul.
-If words of inspiration, faith and knowledge were a cereal I would eat them every morning with my cup of Twinings English Breakfast tea.
+If words of inspiration, faith and knowledge were a cereal I would eat them every morning with my cup black coffee.